- To build products that users enjoy using

 - mysql mmm

-I am a training resources for onboarding new hires.
+I was a training resources for onboarding new hires.
 This includes generating documentation, syllabuses, and schedules, as well as directly teaching, pairing, and providing feedback on code & support.

 Fan Vs Fan, Distributed